 Dental sealants are a thin plastic coating, which can be painted onto the teeth to protect them from bacterial attack and decay.

-Before the application of dental sealants begins, the dentist near 40218 will first clean the tooth and dry it.
+Before the application of dental sealants begins, your dentist in Louisville will first clean the tooth and dry it.
 Once it’s dry, he will apply an acidic gel on it.
 This will prepare the surface of the teeth for the dental sealant.
 The acidic gel will not burn the gums and can be cleaned easily.
 The gel will make the surface of the tooth rough, which will firmly grip the coating.